SORCERER RELEASES VIDEO FOR “DELIVERANCE” FEATURING JOHAN LANGQUIST OF CANDLEMASS

 RELATED: CANDLEMASS TO RELEASE THE PENDULUM

-When interviewing the Kirstian, I mentioned that this song really reminded me of Black Sabbath’s “Sign Of The Southern Cross”.
-It isn’t a rip off of the song at all, but the influence is there with how the song is structured.
+When interviewing Kristian, I mentioned that this song really reminded me of Black Sabbath’s “Sign Of The Southern Cross”.
+It isn’t a rip-off of the song at all, but the influence is there with how the song is structured.
 It isn’t a carbon copy, which is obvious when you hear it, as they’ve really made it their own.
 There are also the dueling vocals of Langquist, and Sorcerer lead singer Anders Engberg.

 Lamenting Of The Innocent is a strong album throughout.
-Given that it isn’t full on epic doom album, it may turn some old school fans off.
-But, if you listen to it with an open mind, I’m sure most will enjoy.
+Given that it isn’t a full-on epic doom album, it may turn some old-school fans off.
+But, if you listen to it with an open mind, I’m sure most will enjoy it.
 It really reminds me of some classic albums that came out when I was a kid.
 More specifically, albums produced by the great Martin Birch.
-And wouldn’t you know it, he produced many an album by Rainbow, Maiden and Sabbath.
+And wouldn’t you know it, he produced many an album by Rainbow, Maiden, and Sabbath.

-What blows my mind about the sound and production, is that it was self produced by the band.
-A lot of bands wouldn’t be able to do what Sorcerer have done on the album.
+What blows my mind about the sound and production, is that it was self-produced by the band.
+A lot of bands wouldn’t be able to do what Sorcerer has done on the album.
 There are too many self-produced albums that are just bands wanking off, with no rhyme or reason, just because they can.
-Or the main song writer or big shot in the band has their instrument jacked up way above the rest of the band.
-Sorcerer however seem to really have a grip on what they should, and shouldn’t do.
+Or the main songwriter or big shot in the band has their instrument jacked up way above the rest of the band.
+Sorcerer however seems to really have a grip on what they should, and shouldn’t do.
 To the point where they can properly call out when something isn’t good enough.
-One member is never over powering in the mix.
+One member is never overpowering in the mix.
 Once again reminding me of albums by some of the bands that I’ve alluded to above.

-I’m not saying this is a carbon copy of classic albums by Maiden, Sabbath or Rainbow.
-But, Lamenting Of The Innocent, really gives you a sense of the band sitting in a room together listening to some of the album that got them into music in the first place.
-More bands should do this instead of pandering to fans, critics or the rules of a specific sub-genre.
+I’m not saying this is a carbon copy of classic albums by Maiden, Sabbath, or Rainbow.
+But, Lamenting Of The Innocent, really gives you a sense of the band sitting in a room together listening to some of the albums that got them into music in the first place.
+More bands should do this instead of pandering to fans, critics, or the rules of a specific sub-genre.
 It really feels like they did what they wanted, and didn’t really care if anyone else got it or not.
 The happy byproduct is that this is a solid album from top to bottom.
-The album ebbs and flows, has peaks and valleys, and firmly stays within the metal genre, doom purists be damned.
+The album ebbs and flows have peaks and valleys and firmly stays within the metal genre, doom purists be damned.

 You can check out the video for “Deliverance” here: